Zokrates/wasm-plugins/README.md

 ## Adding plugins

 Add a directory containing the rust project for your plugin.
-Then edit the `Cargo.toml` at the root of this repository and add  that directory name to `exclude`.
+It will be compiled automatically.